dat3Cph/material/setup/testContainerSetup.md

 This one is easy peasy:

-Add this method to bottom of the ApplicationConfig.class:
+Add these methods to the bottom of the ApplicationConfig.class:

 ```Java
 public static String getProperty(String propName) throws IOException